Gabaldonlab/jloh/README.md

 `JLOH g2g` runs more than one tool from the MUMmer arsenal to map the two genomes, filter the results, extract the SNPs.
 Then, it uses `all2vcf mummer` to convert the MUMmer output to VCF format, and `bedtools merge` to generate BED intervals from SNPs.
 Intervals are expanded as long as there are overlaps, and at the end are reversed, to find regions without SNPs.

 These regions are a good `--mask` to pass to `JLOH extract` in `--hybrid` mode.

+## JLOH extract

+This is the most important module of JLOH.
+Its functions are well described above.
+It is used to extract LOH blocks starting from VCF, BAM, and FASTA files.

 ## JLOH filter